real-limoges/match-terpiece/README.md

 ### Is There Pattern In The Data?

 Absolutely!
 The activations in the first fully connected layer can be used as the data for any number of clustering algorithms.
-On the [Gallery]({{url_for('gallery')}}) tab, I have provided examples of clusters using the K-Means algorithm.
 The dense representaiton of the images clusters quite naturally.
+For some examples, I have a couple in the [Gallery](www.match-terpiece.com/gallery) on my website.